ces-core/dss-jar/README.md

   cast --from-ascii 'RWA010-A' # change to the actual ILK representing the deal
   ```
 - `address daiJoin` and `adress vow`
-  - For the official MCD deployments (both Goerli and Mainnet), go to the [chainlog](https://chainlog.makerdao.com/) and look for:
+  - For the official MCD deployments (Goerli and Mainnet), go to the [chainlog](https://chainlog.makerdao.com/) and look for:
     - `MCD_DAI_JOIN`
     - `MCD_VOW`
-  - For CES MCD on Goerli, go to the [reference repo](https://github.com/clio-finance/ces-goerli-mcd/blob/master/contracts.json) and look for:
+  - For CES MCD on Goerli, go to the [reference file](https://github.com/clio-finance/ces-goerli-mcd/blob/master/contracts.json) and look for:
     - `MCD_DAI_JOIN`
     - `MCD_VOW`